 4. Worrying About Finances

 Pregnancy and relationship stress can go hand in hand if you are already struggling financially.
 The problem gets aggravated when it is an unexpected or late pregnancy, leaving you stressed about the imminent expenses.
-Teenage pregnancy and relationships are other segments vulnerable to financial struggles.
+Teenage pregnancy and relationships are often likely to be more vulnerable to financial strain and struggles.

 While there is nothing that you can do about the expenses that will pile up during and after pregnancy and beyond, you can handle it better by creating a budget.
 Sit down with your partner and prepare a detailed budget to manage your money efficiently.
 Prioritize your expenses (a good school carries more weight than a fancy stroller!) and stick to the budget as much as possible.

 Pregnancy is a hormonal roller coaster of emotions.
 On some days, you are battling depression during pregnancy, and on others, you are over the moon about starting a family.
 As a result of such mixed emotions, you may find yourself reacting rather than responding to your partner, which may cause a few hurt feelings.
 Some of the things that you say or do may even come as a shock to yourself, let alone your partner.
 And no matter how small, such outbursts could leave a lasting impression on your relationship.

 Talk with your partner beforehand.
 As mentioned earlier, you can overcome the gravest relationship breakdowns during pregnancy through the magic of communication.
 Communication issues can be easily fixed by incorporating a little humor to even out tense emotions and being open to listening to your partner after you have caused them pain.

 A good trick could be to assign yourself a funny nickname to signal that a storm is incoming.
 As a result, when Hormonal Holly is raging around, your partner can depersonalize and give you space.